 The authoritative parenting style takes a more balanced approach.
 Parents are neither bosses nor best buddies, but guides and mentors.
 Children are seen as capable people worthy of respect and focused interaction.
-Parents communicate their expectations clearly, but also allow for collaboration and discussion.
+Parents communicate their expectations clearly while also allowing for collaboration and discussion.

 What does authoritative parenting look like?